2017-02-19 18:21:30 • ID: 1578

 The forgotten Paleolithic heritage of Tunisia I

-This post displays several chert MSA tools from different surface scatters from the Gafsa area (Literary Arabic: قفصة Qafṣah ; Tunisian Arabic: [ˈqɑfsˤɑ] Qafṣa , southern accent: [ˈɡɑfsˤɑ] Gafṣa ), originally called Capsa in Latin, which is the capital of Gafsa Governorate of Tunisia.
+This post displays several chert MSA tools from a surface scatters from the Gafsa area (Literacy Arabic: قفصة Qafṣah ; Tunisian Arabic: [ˈqɑfsˤɑ] Qafṣa , southern accent: [ˈɡɑfsˤɑ] Gafṣa ), originally called Capsa in Latin, which is the capital of Gafsa Governorate of Tunisia.
 It lends its Latin name to the Epipaleolithic Capsian culture.

 A unique Acheulian spring site was found at Amanzi, near Uitenhage in the south-eastern Cape; South Africa.
 Several occupations, in part relatively undisturbed, were located around marshy and well-vegetated spring eyes, at a time of accelerated artesian discharge.